DC-analysis/dclab/docs/sec_av_emodulus.rst

   - The configuration key [calculation]: 'emodulus lut'
   - The configuration key [calculation]: 'emodulus medium'

-B) Set a global viscosity.
+B) Set a global viscosity in [mPa·s].
 Use this if you have measured the viscosity of your medium (and know all there is to know about shear thinning :cite:`Herold2017`).
 Required information:

   - The configuration key [calculation]: 'emodulus lut'
   - The configuration key [calculation]: 'emodulus viscosity'